Workshops 2026

 A Common Space

-This laboratory is an experimental space to research our physical presence, the interaction between us, and it sets an open question into the metaphysical.
+This workshop-laboratory is an experimental space to research physical presence and the interactions between us, and sets an open question into the metaphysical.

 7 - 18 March 2026